mongodb/specifications/source/retryable-writes/tests/README.rst

    label `NoWritesPerformed`.
 This test MUST be implemented by any driver that implements the Command Monitoring specification.

-   1. Create a client with ``maxPoolSize=1`` and ``retryableWrites=true``.
-If
-      testing against a sharded deployment, the test runner MUST ensure that the client connects to only a single mongos host.
+   1. Create a client with ``retryableWrites=true``.
+If testing against a sharded deployment, the test runner MUST ensure that the client connects to only a single mongos host.

    2. Configure a fail point for a ``NoWritablePrimary`` error::